-Services to employers include, but are not limited to, assistance in utilizing the PA CareerLink[®] online system, along with developing and posting job orders.
+Services to employers include, but are not limited to, assistance in utilizing the PA CareerLink® online system, along with developing and posting job orders.
 In addition, referral of qualified job seekers to job openings and coordinating job fairs.

-Adult Education and Literacy: Adult Education and Literacy programs in the Southwest Corner are identified at the State-level and offer services within all four PACL centers.
+Adult Education and Literacy: Adult Education and Literacy programs in the Southwest Corner are identified at the State-level and offer services within all four PA CareerLink® centers.
 Current providers in the region are Literacy Pittsburgh and Intermediate Unit #1.
+In addition to our onsite partners, the KEYS program at the Community Colleges are also Adult Basic Education providers offering these services.